 The following retailers will no longer be selling gel fuel products:

 These companies are offering consumers money back on the bottles and jugs of fire pot fuel they purchased, but do not offer compensation for injuries for those who have been seriously burned.
 If you have previously purchased a bottle or jug of NAPAfire and/or FIREGEL, under no circumstances should you use these products.
 Instead, you should discard them immediately or return them to the place of purchase for a full refund.

 See all related product liability lawsuits our attorneys covered so far.

 Do You Have a Fire Pot & Gel Fuel Lawsuit?

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in fire pot & gel fuel lawsuits.
-We are handling individual litigation nationwide and currently accepting new burn injury cases in all 50 states.
+The Product Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in fire pot & gel fuel lawsuits.
+We are handling individual litigation nationwide and are currently accepting new burn injury cases in all 50 states.